genropy/genropy_saved/docs/genro/commons/attributes/index.rst

 introduction
 ============

-    In this section we report all those attributes that are common to many Genro :ref:`webpage elements
+    In this section we report all those attributes that are common to many Genro :ref:`webpage_elements_index`.
+At the beginning of every page you can find a note that explains on which object you can use the relative attribute
-    <webpage_elements_index>`

 .. _attributes_section_index: